micro-ROS/rmw_microxrcedds/rmw_microxrcedds_c/QUALITY.md

 ## Platform Support [6]

-**rmw_microxrcedds_c** supports the all the platforms that are intended for.
-Those included GNU/Linux and POSIX systems and all the major embedded RTOS such as Zephyr RTOS, FreeRTOS and Nuttx.
-Windows is not included as Tier 1 platform because it is irrelevant for the nature of this package.
+**rmw_microxrcedds_c** is intended for micro-ROS and therefore to run on embedded platforms, so the officially supported platforms are not the same as in ROS 2.
+These include GNU/Linux and POSIX systems and all the major embedded RTOS such as Zephyr RTOS, FreeRTOS, and NuttX.
+Windows is not included as a Tier 1 platform because it is not relevant for this package due to its nature.

 More information about the supported platforms can be found in [PLATFORM_SUPPORT](PLATFORM_SUPPORT.md)